 - Anti-Sway Bar End Link Nuts - 85 lb-ft

 You have now completed the front removal and installation!

-The rear installation and removal is very simple.
+The rear installation and removal are very simple.
 If you haven't already done it, jack up the rear of the Mustang and support it with jack stands so that the rear suspension hangs loose.
 Disconnect the upper sway bar end link bolts and lower shock bolts (see pictures below).
-Place the jack under the axle housing to relieve the tension on the shock bolts to ease removal.
-With these removed, you can now press down on the brake rotor enough for the rear spring to removed by hand.
+Place the jack under the axle housing to relieve the shock bolt's tension and ease removal.
+With these removed, you can now press down on the brake rotor enough for the rear spring to be removed by hand.
 Install the new spring.
-If you have the spring oriented correctly, you should be able to read the FRPP model number on the spring and the pigtail end of the spring should face the rear of the car.
-You can now repeat for other side.
+If you have the spring oriented correctly, you should be able to read the Ford Performance model number on the spring, and the pigtail end of the spring should face the rear of the car.
+You can now repeat the same procedure on the other side.

 Rear Torque Specs: